Savelbase/INTERNSHIP-PROJECT/README.md

-# This is a project that I wrote in a team with two interns during an internship at Andersen
+ The company switched to fintech projects, and we started implementing a banking application.
+First, we wrote services for storing user data, then registration and authorization services were added.
+Data between services was synchronized using kafka.
+I was engaged in writing services that were responsible for changing data.
+The project was written according to the CQRS pattern.
+This is a project that I wrote in a team with two interns during an internship at Andersen

 # RMT-Mobile-New-Backend